Brews

 Here Comes the Milkman Stout

-Medium body, lightly sweet with a nice roasty, chocolaty aroma and flavor.
+Medium body, lightly sweet with a nice roasty, chocolatey aroma and flavor.

 OG – 1.052